Gladon4/RPG-Music-Tool/ROADMAP.md

 # Roadmap and Planed Features

-## Currently worked on
+## 0.6

-### Fixes

 ### Features

-- Rework
+- Rework of the app
     - [x] Theme setting tab
         - [x]  Better theme selection with text prediction and a small popup and stuff
     - [x] SFX tab / add paths
+- QOL
+    - [x] better checkboxes
+    - [x] some styling (as far as tk allows)

-## Fixes
+### Fixes
 - [x] App start crashes if paths.csv is empty
-- [ ] App start crashes if path in paths.csv doesn't exist
+- [x] App start crashes if path in paths.csv doesn't exist

-## 0.6

-- Rework of the app
-- Toggle Themes on the main page

 ## Future
 - Profiles (i.e. SciFi, Fantasy, Modern, etc.)
 - Export and Import of Themes (to share and switch between PCs)
-- Ecport and Import Settings (Customisation Settings)
+- Export and Import Settings (Customisation Settings)
 - More intuitive UI
-- Make SFX togglable so if you have many they don't clutter up the main tab
+- Make individual SFX togglable so if you have many they don't clutter up the main tab
+- Themes editor, being able to disable certain themes.
+- Toggle Themes on the main page